ibm-mas/ansible-devops/docs/roles/cp4d.md

 This role deploys a CPDService with serviceName of db2wh on the target cluster and generates a JdbcCfg file that can be used by MAS.

 ### Role facts
-List of role facts defined by a playbook and required by this role.

 - `cpd_meta_namespace` Namespace to be created and used for CP4D deployment, should be the same as the CP4D namespace
 - `cpd_storage_class` Storage Class to be used withing the DB2Wh Persistent Volumes